 - Name of all previous employers in the last 2 years and their details.

-- If you are a member of an union, need name and local number of the union
+- If you are a member of a union, need name and local number of the union

 - Reason you left the job – it has to be involuntary to be eligible to receive benefits

-- After you have applied for unemployment benefits, wait for the benefit check and stay positive!
+- After you have applied for unemployment benefits, wait for the benefits check and stay positive!
 It takes 2-3 weeks for state offices to process you claim and issue the check.
 Keep hunting for jobs in that period.
 Most importantly, do not sit idle.
-You can learn new skills, read new topics, or find a cost effective volunteering opportunity to keep you mind engaged.
+You can learn new skills, read new topics, or find a cost-effective volunteering opportunity to keep you mind engaged.
 Remember you are just searching for a job; there is no reason to let yourself down.

 - Register for jobs with the state employment services.This is not mandatory but many state unemployment agencies offer employment services at free of charge if you register.
 They will guide you with job opportunities within and outside of the state.
 They will offer counseling services to find the jobs you like.
 They will also refer you to discounted training programs, or refer you to other agencies if you need special assistance